-However, with so much choice on the European continent, choosing the best ski resort for your next adventure can be overwhelming, leaving you spoilt for choice.
+With so much choice so close to the UK, choosing the best ski resort for your next adventure can be overwhelming, leaving you spoilt for choice.

 Europe boasts some of the best ski resorts in the world, catering to the needs of the most discerning travellers.
 From the Alps of France, Italy and Switzerland, to the Pirin Mountains of Bulgaria, whether you are looking for a family-friendly resort, or looking to test your skiing abilities, there is something for everyone.

-If the mountains are on your mind for the next winter season, be sure to take a tip from this guide to the top resorts across the continent.
+If the mountains are on your mind for the next winter season, check out our guide to the top resorts across the European continent.

 Val Thorens – France